sighupio/furyctl/README.md

 furyctl apply --upgrade --config /path/to/your/furyctl.yaml --upgrade-node workerNode1
 ```

 At the end of the node upgrade process, a check is performed to ensure every pod is either `Running` or in a `Completed` state.
-You can specify a timeout for this check with the `--pod-running-check-timeout` flag or skip it with the `--force` flag.
+You can specify a timeout for this check with the `--pod-running-check-timeout` flag or skip it with the `--force pods-running-check` flag.

 #### 4. Destroy a cluster